 The forensic science and criminal investigation training offered by the master’s program, either in person or as an online degree, gives graduates a substantial edge in the increasingly competitive but vastly rewarding field of solving crimes.

 The graduate certificate in forensic and crime scene investigations is available as an in-person or an online program and provides a comprehensive overview of the forensic science and investigatory fields.
 Courses taken in the graduate certificate program can also be transferred to the master’s program.

-For more information about the Graduate Certificate in Forensic and Crime Scene Investigations or to request information about any of our forensic science educational programs, please visit our program page.
+For more information about the Graduate Certificate in Forensic and Crime Scene Investigations or to request information about any of our forensic science educational programs, please visit our science and math degrees program page.